 Election observers noted serious concerns regarding restrictions on civil and political liberties, warning that these problems may lead to democratic backsliding in Côte d’Ivoire.
 Security forces failed to adequately protect civilians and prevent violence during the 2020 elections period, and occasionally utilized excessive force to disband opposition protesters.

 The Ivorian government is struggling to uphold its responsibility to protect and should request assistance from Economic Community of West African States (ECOWAS) and other regional partners.

-Following an arrest warrant, on 30 November 2011 former President Gbagbo was handed over to the International Criminal Court, where he was tried and acquitted alongside his Minister of Youth, Charles Ble Goude.
-Gbagbo remains in Belgium, pending the outcome of a legal appeal.
+Following an arrest warrant, on 30 November 2011 former President Gbagbo was handed over to the International Criminal Court (ICC), where he was tried and acquitted alongside his Minister of Youth, Charles Ble Goude.
+On 31 March 2021 the Appeals Chamber of the ICC confirmed their acquittal.